 On Choosing the Poems

 Yanbin Kang, who has an essay in this volume, explores many ideas from Chinese thought that appear in Dickinson’s poems as both themes and aesthetic strategies.
 We have chosen poems that illustrate a range of them.
-Some of these themes include: living in the present; letting go, nurturing the still or “bland” mind, steadfastness and tranquility, achieving a meditation-like repose, the “great death” of the individual and acquisitive ego.
-Many of these poems make use of a natural setting, since, as Kang notes, “Communion with nature enables the observer to efface the ego and forget the self.”
+Some of these themes include: living in the present, letting go, nurturing the still or “bland” mind, steadfastness and tranquility, achieving a meditation-like repose, the “great death” of the individual and acquisitive ego.
+Many of these poems make use of a natural setting, since, as Kang notes,

 Kang also discusses Dickinson’s language theory, which resembles Daoist thought in preferring silence over speech, and other formal strategies, such as deleting connectives to compress thought and enable ambiguity and simultaneity, suppressing the first person pronoun which suppresses the editorial ego, and the “erasing-while-writing” model of poetry that demonstrates a form of Daoist non-interference.
-“This constructed self-awareness of her humility in her speakers is critical to Dickinson’s poetic method.”
+Kang concludes:

 Kang, Yanbin.
 “Dickinson’s ‘Power to die’ from a Transcultural Perspective.”
 The Emily Dickinson Journal, 22, 2 (2013): 65-85, 67, 76.